 Terpenes: Terpenes are toxic to bacteria at a threshold of approximately 25mg/L. This is a commonly used chemical in most industries and proves to be difficult to break down.
 In our experience, terpenes tend to accumulate in the reactor biomass adding to their difficulty in treatment.
 Wasting is the best method to remove terpenes that have accumulated in the system.

 Hydrogen Sulfide: Hydrogen sulfide has a LC50 of 1ppm at a pH of 7.
 Toxicity at any level will cause bacterial death and result in floc breaking apart as the bacteria die.
 This compound can be avoided as long as the system remains aerobic and no septicity is present upstream.

 Fatty Acids: Fatty acids are often found in activated sludge plants, but rarely in levels that can cause deflocculation.
 More often fatty acid buildup will lead to foaming and filamentous bacterial growth.
 Having large amounts of fatty acids in addition to other troublesome chemical compounds can aggravate the situation and delay recovery.
 In addition, fatty acids are generally formed by anaerobic bacteria and therefore fatty acid build-up is an indicator compound for septicity in the system.

-EBS has worked closely with Paul Klopping and Cliff Lange of Auburn University to perform the unique testing required to characterize these chemical groups and their unique impact on wastewater systems.
+EBS has worked closely with Paul Klopping and Cliff Lange to perform the unique testing required to characterize these chemical groups and their unique impact on wastewater systems.
 Remediation of systems impacted in this manner is highly dependent on the type of chemical impacting the system and the layout of the system in question.
 As always, the best solution is to avoid putting these chemicals into the system.
 However, when a chemical spill occurs, EBS will be there to assist you.